fastai/docker-containers/README.md

 #### Examples:

-- Run an interacive shell on CPUs on the latest version of fastai2
+- Run an interacive shell on CPUs (for example your laptop) on the latest version of fastai2:
     >  docker run -p 8888:8888 fastdotai/fastai2 jupyter notebook --ip=0.0.0.0 --no-browser --allow-root --port=8888

 - Run an jupyter server on CPU on with an editable install
     > docker run -p 8888:8888 fastdotai/fastai2-dev jupyter notebook --ip=0.0.0.0 --no-browser --allow-root --port=8888

-- Test that pytorch works with GPUs in your docker container
+- Test that your GPUS are visible to pytorch from within the docker container:
     > docker run --gpus 1 fastdotai/fastai2 python -c "import torch;print(torch.cuda.is_available())"

- - Run a jupyter server with all GPUs
+ - Run a jupyter server with all GPUs:
     > docker run --gpus all -p 8888:8888 fastdotai/fastai2 jupyter notebook --ip=0.0.0.0 --no-browser --allow-root --port=8888

-- Run a jupyter server with 2 GPUs on with an editable install
+- Run a jupyter server with 2 GPUs on with an editable install:
     > docker run --gpus 2 -p 8888:8888 fastdotai/fastai2-dev jupyter notebook --ip=0.0.0.0 --no-browser --allow-root --port=8888

-- Run a jupyter server with 2 GPUs on with an editable install for version fastai 0.0.22
+- Run a jupyter server with 2 GPUs on with an editable install for version fastai `0.0.22`:
     > docker run --gpus 2 -p 8888:8888 fastdotai/fastai2-dev:0.0.22 jupyter notebook --ip=0.0.0.0 --no-browser --allow-root --port=8888

 </details>